I’ve been asked many times about my opinion on short selling, here it is…

 The broker says: “Sure, you can borrow them if you pay me a fee and you promise to return the shares.”

 So I take the shares I borrowed from the broker and I sell them for their current market price of $100/share.

-If the price of the shares falls to $50/share or some other number less than $100/share, I can repurchase the shares and the difference between the price I got when I sold them for $100 and the cash I used to buy them for less than $100 is my profit.
+If the price of XYZ drops below $100/share, I can repurchase the shares and the difference between the price I got when I sold them for $100 and the cash I used to buy them back for is my profit.

 Important Points About Short Selling